sarajw/StaticSvelteKitBlog/src/routes/blog/100days.md

 ---
 title: "#100DaysOfCode"
 date: "2022/02/17"
-exerpt: Copying and pasting my tweets on the matter (until I work out how to automate that) as I slowly make my way through the 100 days.
+exerpt: Copying and pasting my tweets on the matter (until I work out how to automate it...) as I slowly make my way through the 100 days.
 Not consecutively.
 image: twitter.png
 ---